-8.2 Formal Approval
+8.3 Formal Approval

-8.2.1 Formal Approval Process
+8.3.1 Formal Approval Process

-Once all of the Last Call issues have been responded to, a vote is taken on approval of the resulting document and transition to the next maturity level.
-Formal approval voting must be announced and conducted via the PWG-ANNOUNCE mailing list.
-The formal approval voting period must last at least 10 full working days and may be longer at the discretion of the WG Chair.
+Once all of the Last Call issues have been resolved or rejected, and the PWG Steering Committee has reviewed Last Call, the PWG Secretary must announce a vote for Formal Approval to transition the document to the next maturity level.
+Formal approval voting must be announced and conducted via the PWG-ANNOUNCE mailing list and the announcement must contain all issues and their resolution, which occurred during Last Call.
+The formal approval period must last at least 16 full working days (minimum 22 calendar days) and may be longer at the discretion of the WG Chair.
+A working day is a normal business day and is considered to end at 10 PM USPST (Los Angeles, CA, USA).